tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - the negotiation
 ## ACT I
 - **T hey know the mission:** General Yenora's procession
 	- in media res watching the generals arrival: [[Pearl]], [[Talot]], [[Poe the Perfumer|Poe]], and Billiard are remarking on how nice fort raynault looks!
-An energy of nervous anticipation pervades the crowd, [[Sircha]] of [[House Follanel]] lounges in a box at the top of a newly constructed amphitheater.
+An energy of nervous anticipation pervades the crowd, [[Sircha Follanel]] of [[House Follanel]] lounges in a box at the top of a newly constructed amphitheater.
 She is inoring an aid in medical garb shouting with exasperation and surveys her work with her customary wry smile. [[Sage Aelon|Aelon's]] spot is empty, unsurprising given her reclusiveness in the past couple months.
 Soldiers line the main road, standing at perfect attention, compensating for 3 months of slinking around with their tails beneath their legs, celebrating a 6th year to an invasion with almost nothing to show for it.
 They are practically giddy with the prospect of new **military** leadership, many of their eyes slide over you.
 They need someone to blame don't they!
 	- one of pearls cohort whispers in her ear conspicuously gesturing at a group stand under the awning of Renta's Hold, Sezans inn, you see vanel, a lean human woman with shiny black hair in the rangers jumpsuit scowling at one of the soldiers
 - **The Task:** In a clandestine meeting with Bill, Pearl, Poe, and Tal, aelon gave you a mission
 	- **Context:** In the first year of the invasion, thousands of soldiers were baited by goblins into the forest, after years of assuming that they were dead, Human soldiers have been spotted watching a research operation at the forest border.